JeroenBakker/just-attribute/README.md

 logger.pageview();
 ```

-This will build an interaction out of the current pageview, taking into account URL parameters and optionally the referrer.
+This will build an `Interaction` out of the current pageview, taking into account URL parameters and optionally the referrer.
 If the interaction is deemed to have changed attribution it will be logged.

 If you want to disable the automatic processing of the referrer